prerak01/health-service/Readme.md

 Helm intentionally leaves StatefulSet claims behind on uninstall.
 Delete the PVC explicitly only when its stored history is no longer needed.
 Deleting the kind cluster also removes all storage belonging to that cluster.

-## Infrastructure decisions and tradeoffs

-- The application stays at one replica because API serving and scheduling are currently coupled in one process.
-The `Recreate` deployment strategy prevents an upgrade from briefly running two schedulers, at the cost of short downtime.
-- PostgreSQL runs as a single StatefulSet replica with a 1 GiB claim.
-This is durable across pod replacement but intentionally has no database failover.
-- `/health` is a process-only liveness probe; `/ready` includes database connectivity and removes the pod from Service traffic when PostgreSQL is unavailable.
-- A ClusterIP plus port-forward keeps the kind setup portable and avoids an Ingress controller or host-specific NodePort mapping.
-- Secrets are Kubernetes Secret objects, but the local password still comes from Helm values.
-A production deployment would use an external secret manager and an externally operated database.
-- Scaling, multi-region scheduling, retention, and high availability are intentionally deferred to the separate scaling design phase.

 ## Endpoint API